In recent years, some researchers have proposed the name ‘type 3 diabetes’ for Alzheimer’s disease.

 Alzheimer’s caregivers often have to spend all their time and money to look after their family member, and it’s a very emotionally and physically demanding job.

-Why is Alzheimer’s ‘Type 3 Diabetes’?
+Why is the name ‘Type 3 Diabetes’ Proposed For Alzheimer’s?

 There are three types of diabetes: